What is Beals Hecht syndrome?

 What is basic genetic?

 A gene is the basic physical and functional unit of heredity.
 Genes are made up of DNA.
 Some genes act as instructions to make molecules called proteins.
 However, many genes do not code for proteins.
-In humans, genes vary in size from a few hundred DNA bases to more than 2 million bases.Read:Can menopause cause neck and shoulder pain?
+In humans, genes vary in size from a few hundred DNA bases to more than 2 million bases.Read:How can I get my A1c down quickly?

 How do genes get passed down?